ansys/pydpf-core/docs/source/user_guide/operators.rst

       with:
       - field 0 {time:  1} with Nodal location, 3 components and 2 entities.

-Please note that the operator checks at run-time if all the required inputs have been assigned.
-Evaluating an operator with missing inputs will raise a ``DPFServerException``:
+At run time, the operator checks if all required inputs have been assigned.

-Purposely not assigning inputs in this example:
+Evaluating an operator with missing inputs will raise a ``DPFServerException`` like this one:

 .. code-block:: python